ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 [Back to the top](#table-of-contents)

 ## Known errors
-This chapter is all about understanding the different errors that you can encount while using the module.
+This chapter is all about understanding the different errors that you can encounter while using the module.
 Use this chapter as a reference to different "error" Codes and their solution

 ### (1) Resource names has incorrect names, like missing a seperator, having double seperators and missing segments like project name or env name within names